aytuncdemr/TCP-Client/README.md

 # Issues

-This program does not contain server life checking
+This program does not contain server life checking which means that if the server is closed.
+Client program will not show any information about it.

 # Screenshots